bai-peter/BAI-Research-Papers/README.md

 **Peter Bai** is a macro-trading focused researcher at Ivey Business School.
 He writes at the intersection of real-world infrastructure, financial markets, and system design.

-## Repository Structure

-- `/paper/` - Full research paper (PDF)
-- `/figures/` - Charts and visualizations
-- `LICENSE.md` - MIT License

 ## Citation

 Bai, P. (2025).
-Real-Time Dynamic Pricing in Grocery: Market Microstructure, Trading Strategies, and the Evolution of a Shelf-Based Exchange Economy. *Working Paper*.
+Real-Time Dynamic Pricing in Grocery: Market Microstructure, Trading Strategies, and the Evolution of a Shelf-Based Exchange Economy. *Working Paper*, Ivey Business School.